rafael-figueiredo-alves/rafael-figueiredo-alves/readme.md

 <img id="Delphi" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/delphi.png"> <img id="Lazarus" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/lazarus.png"> <img id="Python" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/Python.png"> <img id="HTML5" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/HTML5.png">
 <img id="CSS3" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/CSS3.png"> <img id="JavaScript" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/JavaScript.png"> <img id="Bootstrap" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/Bootstrap.png"> <img id="ReactJS" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/ReactJS.png">

 <p align="justify">I've been learning <b>Delphi</b> and working with it since I was 12 years old.
 At that time, my brother brought home a CD with Delphi 2 and I immediatelly fell in love with the language.
-Easy and powerfull, I've developed a lot of kinds of solutions on it: from a mobile to-do like app to a sofisticated software to evaluate teachers that presents questions randomly and collects voice from the candidates and lets the people from the teaching department have a sample of their English skills.
+Easy and powerful, I've developed a lot of kinds of solutions on it: from a mobile to-do like app to a sofisticated software to evaluate teachers that presents questions randomly and collects voice from the candidates and lets the people from the teaching department have a sample of their English skills.
 I developed solutions for Windows and Android, but I can develop stuff for iOS and MacOS too.
 The only reason I didn't do it was because I don't have an Apple computer and I don't have an iPhone either.</p>

 <p align="justify">I want to learn <b>Lazarus</b> and I plan to work with it as well as with Delphi.
-It's a powerfull language that can make apps for a lot of platforms, just like Delphi.
+It's a powerful language that can make apps for a lot of platforms, just like Delphi.
 In addition to Lazarus, I really have plans to learn <b>Python</b> and integrate it to Delphi to make a great solution.</p>

-<p align="justify">Recently, I've been studying <b>HTML5</b>, <b>CSS3</b> and <b>JavaScript</b> and I got really into <b>ReactJS</b>.
+<p align="justify">Recently, I've been studying <b>HTML5</b>, <b>CSS3</b> and <b>JavaScript</b> and I got really into <b>React.JS</b>.
 I can see how powerfull this knowledge can be to my future.
 I'm investing time making stuff with these technologies and I plan to use them as much as I can.</p>

 <a name="Tools"><img src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/tools.png"></a><br>